 Maryland State Board of Anatomy, 655 W. Baltimore Street, Baltimore, Maryland, 21201.
 (410) 547-1222 or (800) 879-2728.
 Click here for more information.

 Do understand that an anatomical donation cannot always be accepted at the time of death.
-It can be affected by the needs of medical and research institutions and transportation services at the time.
+It can be influenced by the needs of medical and research institutions and transportation services at that time.

 Visit our Body Donation page to read further about this option.